artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 **WC - APG NIF/CIF/NIE field** add to your WooCommerce shop a new NIF/CIF/NIE field to all billing and shipping forms available to admin and customer in WooCommerce.

 = Features =
+* Fully compatible with the End Purchase block of the WordPress block editor.
 * You can require the NIF/CIF/NIE field in billing form.
 * You can require the NIF/CIF/NIE field in shipping form.
 * You can customize the priority (position) of the field.